 My haircare favourites!

 Here’s a list of my favourite products that I’ve used over the years.
 The ones I’m currently using are listed in my haircare routine above but I’ll put an asterisk (*) beside so you can see here too.
 I’ve used a fair amount of other products from same or similar ranges too but as I didn’t enjoy them as much as I thought I would, they haven’t made it onto this list.
-I’m also writing up a complete CGM approved products list so will post that soon!

 - As I Am Co-wash Conditioning Cleanser (co-wash)